Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 “I honestly admit that it took me many years to realize that a love doesn’t have its value reduced just because it was interrupted sooner than I would like it to be.

-I held a beautiful party for Lorena, I gave her much more than she could have expected from an anniversary.
+I threw an amazing party for Lorena, I gave her much more than she could have expected from an anniversary.
 I gave her my heart, my life.

 Maybe I didn’t realize the greatness of my actions at that moment.
 Today, analyzing everything in hindsight, I believe I was inspired, as if I felt she would soon pass away.
 I’m very happy to have followed my feelings and allowed myself to live that magical idyll and speak EVERYTHING I felt for her at that moment.